mmaouche-insa/SFERA/README.md

 This repository includes the release jar and the code source for <b>SFERA</b> : A toolkit to experiment on re-identification attacks on mobility traces.
 This project is a branch of the project <b>Accio</b> : https://privamov.github.io/accio/
 <b>SFERA</b> wraps accio in order to propose a simple method to lunch re-identification attack quickly and easily.
+In the directory Technical-Report a pdf document describe the design of sfera, re-identification attacks and presents some uses cases.